LilJohny/HTMLCSS/src/articles/html_elements.md

 The HTML5 standard does not require lowercase tags, but W3C recommends lowercase in HTML, and demands lowercase for stricter document types like XHTML.

-At W3Schools we always use lowercase tags.
+We reccomend you to always use lowercase tags.